noah-dev/acm_talk1/README.md

 ## Building a simple Python App with Python IDLE & Visual Studio Code
 This is a synopsis of the talk given on 8/30, at the UMKC ACM meeting.
 Before we begin, a word from the speaker:

 Before we begin, I'd like to thank everybody for attending.
 There were teething issues and I thank you for your patience.
-Still, the quality was far below my expectations and I apologize.
-If you found the content interesting, but the presentation otherwise, I am creating this synopsis to provide a more compact resource that you may refer to.
+That said, I want to be very clear on this: the quality was far below my standards and I apologize for the poor experience.
+If you found the content interesting, but the talk otherwise, I am creating this synopsis to provide a more compact resource that you may refer to.

 Looking forward, you can expect a synopsis of talks and slide-decks & demo code made available in at least a week of advance.
 This info will give you a preview of the event, and better inform your decision to attend.
 If you are interested in attending future events, I encourage you to take a look.